Skip to content

 • When you’re set to cut the fabric, just fold it lengthwise right sides together.
 Make sure the fold is straight and doesn’t twist up.
 If it does, unfold it and refold until it’s nice and flat.
 Then, lay out the pattern pieces so the grainline runs parallel to the selvages.

 • Make sure you don’t cut the notches too long; aim for them to be around 0.3-0.4 cm long (1/8″).
-Also, be sure to also trace all the pattern markings on the fabrics with a tailor’s chalk or a fabric marker.
+Also, be sure to trace all the pattern markings on the fabrics with a tailor’s chalk or a fabric marker.

 Sewing